 Steps:

-2. Paint the tree in any way you’d like; cartoonish or realistic, knotty or smooth, with hidden squirrels or birds — anything.
-Move onto the leaves and paint them in all the colors of fall: maple leaves, oak leaves, pine, or the simple tear-shape leaf.
-Adorn the tree with blank leaves if you want a more bushy tree.
+- Paint the tree in any way you’d like — cartoonish or realistic, knotty or smooth, with hidden squirrels or birds.
+Move onto the leaves and paint them in all the colors of fall: maple leaves, oak leaves, or simple tear-shape leaves.
+Adorn the tree with blank leaves if you want the tree to look more lush and full.

 Pumpkin Flower Vase